masterdev0218/ionic-vue-zipcode/README.md

-# Ionic Vue Zipcode
+# :zap: Ionic Vue Zipcode

-App to display location information from the [zippopotam API](https://api.zippopotam.us/) based on a US zipcode user-input.
+* App to display location information from the [zippopotam API](https://api.zippopotam.us/) based on a US zipcode user-input.
 This app is a Progressive Web App (PWA).

-This code is from another great tutorial by Traversy Media, [Youtube video: 'Build a PWA With Vue & Ionic 4'](https://www.youtube.com/watch?v=6H1wftPS0oo)
+* This code is from another great tutorial by Traversy Media, [Youtube video: 'Build a PWA With Vue & Ionic 4'](https://www.youtube.com/watch?v=6H1wftPS0oo)

-## Table of contents
+## :page_facing_up: Table of contents

 * [General info](#general-info)
 * [Screenshots](#screenshots)